 - they won’t be able to survive on their own, or

-- they fear that they will never find another partner again and prefer an unhappy relationship to ending up alone.
+- they fear that they will never find another partner again and prefer an unhappy relationship to being alone.

 Should You Stay or Should You Go?

-I’m not trying to tell people that getting a divorce or breaking up is always the best option, but it is now legal to get a divorce in every country except for the Phillipines, Vatican City and Sark (Dependency of Great Britain).
-In some cultures it is still more frowned upon, and this may be due to both religious beliefs or how recently it became legalised in their country of origin.
-Italy only legalised divorced in 1970, and many other countries are even more recent, including Brazil in 1977, Spain in 1981, Ireland in 1996.
+I’m not trying to tell people that getting a divorce or breaking up is always the best option.
+Still, it is now legal to get a divorce in every country except for the Philippines, Vatican City and Sark (Dependency of Great Britain).
+In some cultures, it is still more frowned upon, and this may be due to both religious beliefs or how recently it became legalised in their country of origin.
+Italy only authorised divorce in 1970, and many other countries are even more recent, including Brazil in 1977, Spain in 1981, Ireland in 1996.
 Chile in 2004 and Malta in 2011.

-Relationships do take effort and work, and are definitely worth trying to repair if both people still love each other, feel safe, have their personal boundaries respected and want things to get better going forward.
+Relationships take effort and work and are worth trying to repair if both people still love each other, feel safe, have their personal boundaries respected and want things to get better going forward.

-It is also especially important to try to make it work if you have children.
-A 2011 book titled ‘The Longevity Project’ by Friedman and Martin looked at factors that influenced longevity over eight-decades, and found that individuals whose parents divorced when they were children died about five years younger than individuals from intact families.
-They were less likely to do well educationally or occupationally, more likely to engage in unhealthy habits such as smoking and drinking alcohol, and were also more likely to get divorced themselves.
+It is also essential to try to make it work if you have children.
+A 2011 book titled ‘The Longevity Project’ by Friedman and Martin looked at factors that influenced longevity over eight decades and found that individuals whose parents divorced when young died about five years before individuals from intact families.
+In addition, they were less likely to do well educationally or occupationally and more likely to engage in unhealthy habits like smoking and drinking alcohol.
+They were also more likely to get divorced themselves.

-It is not a good idea to just stay together for the kids, especially if there is a lot of conflict and you and/or the children are unsafe.
-Having parents who get a divorce can be traumatic for children, but seeing two people that they love always fighting and feeling stuck in the middle without being able to do anything can be traumatic for children too.
+It is not good to stay together for the kids, especially if there is much conflict and you and the children are unsafe.
+Having parents who get a divorce can be traumatic for children, but seeing two people they love always fighting and feeling stuck in the middle without doing anything can be traumatic for children.

 If you have recently divorced and are worrying about your children’s well-being: